Skip to main content

 Sheffield is The Outdoor City, one of Europe’s greenest cities and the gateway to the Peak District.
 It’s stunning, inspiring, and makes for unrivalled and unique work environments.
 Studying one of our land-based study programmes in our automated glasshouses and workshops creates opportunities to maintain and design country gardens, landscape gardens or work as a grounds person.

 Alternatively, our florists learn how to condition, design, package and sell flowers and foliage for retail in our industry-standard workshop.
-Keeping our countryside, green spaces, homes and events looking beautiful is a rewarding and creative job!
+Keeping our countryside, green spaces, homes and event spaces looking beautiful is a rewarding and creative job!

 Land-based Studies